FAQ about MPA

 Foreign students interested in a PhD at MPA, please apply to the International Max-Planck-Research School on Astrophysics (IMPRS).
 Information and application requirements can be found at http://www.imprs-astro.mpg.de/

-Yes, for at least four weeks, for pupils and students.
+Yes, for at least four weeks, for students.
 But note that we are a theory institute and do not provide work on experiments or in a laboratory.
 For more information see here.

 Send general questions per email to: firstname.lastname@example.org